logo

 Summary

-Voluntary termination isn’t a loophole to exploit in UK law; it’s a legal right for consumers who can no longer meet their car finance payments.
+Voluntary termination is a legal consumer protection, not a loophole.
+It exists to help you when circumstances change. it’s a legal right for consumers who can no longer meet their car finance payments.
 Before choosing this option, ensure you’re meeting the contract terms to avoid penalties.

 Consider voluntary termination as a last resort.
 If your circumstances change, contact your lender—you may be able to negotiate smaller payments by extending the loan term or arranging a payment break.
 Whenever possible, aim to repay your debts fully.